irisnet/testnets/testnets/docs/Token Transfer.md

 ```
         iriscli send --amount=10iris --chain-id=<name_of_testnet_chain> --name=<key_name> --to=<destination_address>
 ```
+⚠️： You also need --node if you haven't ran a full node locally.

 After executing the send command, you can use the following command to check if you send your coins successfully: